 Planetes art and sound are also pretty fantastic.
 I thought all the animation was pretty crisp and they do a good job crafting characters that look just as unique from each other as their personalities are.
 The sound is really awesome too, the opening theme is especially cool.
 The only flaw is that, the ending theme is very happy and perky, which worked perfectly for the first half of the show, however, in the 2nd half of the show, when the show gets serious, it gets flat out awkward.
 For example, someone will be pointing a gun at someone, the episode ends, and then some of the happiest music you could imagine comes on.
 It's not a big deal, but it can kind of ruin the intensity that the episode just left you with.

-For any other show this would be enough but to top it all off we're also treated to a potent and heartwarming romance that grows along with the show.
-And since the core characters are entirely comprised of adults this romance actually goes somewhere, not some silly highschool drama that does a "would or wouldn't they" scenario to only end it with a confession.
-Of course they could of done more with the romance but since that was never the core focus and the show dealt with more than just that one aspect, what we got was still conclusive and satisfactory, which was more than I could asked for.
+For any other show, just being able to pull this off would have been enough, but for Planetes, that's only the main course meal, as it also manages to treat us to dessert with a heartwarming romance that grows along with the narrative the further we plunge forward.
+And since the core characters involved are comprised entirely of adults, this romance actually goes somewhere, unlike the typical high-school drama shows that does a "would or wouldn't they" scenario to only end it with a confession.
+Of course, this isn't to say that Planetes delivered the best romance for your price of admission but rather, for a show where romance was never the core focus, to begin with, what we got was still conclusive and satisfactory, effectively making it a better romance than shows that are primarily just that, which was more than I could ask for.

-The attention to detail was superb.
-Just the little things like the emphasis placed on the widgets and other devices used helped to better flesh out the setting and gave it a more personal touch.
-It added to the plausibility of the scenarios we were introduced to and also gave off this feeling that the people behind the show's creation also cared about the project.
-The color choices were also utilized well, with the monochromatic colors used to emphasis the isolation and vastness of space, to the the vibrant hues used to give off a sense of warmth that radiated from earth.
+The attention to detail was simply superb.
+Just the little things included that would usually go unnoticed by the untrained eye, like the emphasis placed on the widgets, body mechanics in the environment of space and the functionality of devices used, helped in turning this piece of fiction into something science-plausible.
+It all added to the practicality of the scenarios we were introduced to, giving off this feeling that the people behind the show's creation really cared about immersing the viewer into the project.
+The color choices were also utilized well, with monochromatic layouts used to emphasise the isolation and vastness of space, to the vibrant hues of luminescent blues used to give off a sense of warmth that radiated from earth.
 It's little things like this that really brought the show to life.
-Of course since it was made back in 2003 when animators were still trying to find their niche there were some influxes in quality to be found, like the use of CGI in some scenes and inconsistencies in character designs at times.
-But overall the title aged quite well and with the attention to detail and color palettes used it's still easy to get immersed into the world of Planetes.
+Of course, since it was made back in 2003, a time when animators were still tinkering with new digital technology being incorporated into older techniques, there were some influxes in quality-control to be found; like the usage of CGI in certain scenes and some characters being drawn off model.
+But overall, the title aged incredibly well, especially when taking into consideration other shows made during the same time period.
+With a telling eye for detail and proper understanding of color placement, Planetes has bought itself a longer shelf-life than many of its competition.

-The soundtrack was as grandiose as the show itself.
-With choirs humming along, atmospheric sounds, percussions, string instruments and classical undertones, it was a real standout and even deserving of a stand alone listen.
-I can't help but think of Stanley Kubrick's 2001: A Space Odyssey when I sit back and listen to it (as egotistical as that may sound).
+With booming brass sections, choirs humming along to percussional wizardry and string instruments that never missed a chance to join in, the music was a real treat, even deserving of a stand-alone listen.
+I can't help but think of Stanley Kubrick's 2001: A Space Odyssey when I sit back and listen to it (as smarmy as that may sound).
 It's just a score that grows on you the more you listen to it, made even more memorable given the title it's attached to.
-But despite it being well made it never oversteps it's boundary during the show.
-Some may call it being underused but I'd like to think that it's knowing when it's needed and when to show restraint.
-From the boisterous tracks to the more subdued ones, they were all used to ample effect to set or accompany the mood of the scenes presented.
-It enhanced the content and went hand in hand with the title.
-The opening was also catchy and fit the overall feeling the show gave off.
-Although not as memorable it was still appropriate and one I rarely skipped.
-The voice actors also did their job well, expressing various types of emotion when the show called for it.
-They also helped to add personality to the characters where the visuals were not enough.
+What's probably more surprising than the technical proficiency of it is that it never oversteps its boundary during the show's run-time.
+Instead of drowning out any given scene, it instead operates like a companion piece; only there as a tool to punctuate the message.
+Some may call it being underutilized but I'd like to think that it's knowing when it's needed and when to show restraint.
+From the more boisterous tracks to the subdued ones, they were all used accordingly.
+The opening theme was also catchy and fit the overall feeling the show gave off.
+Although not much of a favorite for me, it was still memorable and one I rarely skipped.

-Characters are the audience's gateway into the universe of any story and can often be what makes or breaks the overall experience.
-With that being said Planete's cast was nothing short of amazing and arguably the show's greatest highlight.
-With a show that spans great distances the cast was just as big so I'll only focus on the two leads.
+Characters often serve as the audience's gateway into a show's universe and can often be what makes or breaks the experience, even if everything else is fine-tuned.
+Without characters that we as viewers would like to latch on to, immersion is usually harder to achieve.
+With that being said, Planete's cast was nothing short of amazing and arguably the show's greatest highlight.
+And since the show spanned across vast distances, due to the content it chose to cover, the cast was equally as big to compensate for that.
+For the sake of brevity, I'll only cover the two main leads.

-Hachirota Hoshino or Hachimaki as he's known by his peers can best be summed up as an ambitious, and often brash delinquent.
-When introduced he's made out to be the average schmuck who feels stuck in a dead end job.
-Of course as the show goes on we get to learn about him as an individual and what formed him to be the person he is today.
-What makes him so compelling as a character is that he's flawed and as viewers we want to see him achieve his goals and better himself.
-He isn't simply a Gary Stu that has everything in line but just a regular person who dreams big but often limits himself in fear of not reaching those dreams.
+Hachirota Hoshino, or Hachimaki, as he's known by his peers, can best be summed up as an ambitious, yet abrasive delinquent.
+When introduced, he's made out to be your garden variety of schmuck who feels stuck in a dead-end job.
+Of course, as the show goes on, we get to learn about him as an individual and what formed him to be the person he is today.
+And what initially started out as a debut for a simpleton upon first encounter was gradually revealed to be much more as things shifted into focus.
+Exposing his latent animosity that was spurred on by reckless ambition, Planetes gradually divulges into the inner self-reflection of a man who was at first negligent to his accepted complacency with the hand life dealt him, until being placed in a corner where that way of behaving was no longer viable.
+As the narrative of Planetes expands, so too does Hachimaki, as he explores parts of himself he didn't know was there in the first place.
+What makes him compelling as a character was these very blemishes that he tried desperately to him to himself.
+He isn't some Gary Stu that has everything handed to him on a silver platter but just a regular person who dreams big but often limits himself in fear of not reaching them.

-Ai Tanabe is your uber idealistic person who's naivety is apparent from the moment she's introduced.
+Ai Tanabe is your uber-idealistic individual who's naivety is apparent from the moment she makes her grand entrance.
 Her bold and often stubborn conviction frequently causes her to butt heads with Hachimaki.
-Although she's a character we've seen many times before she's properly fleshed out and characterized enough to become likable.
-And as the series progresses we get to see her grow as a person.
+Although her character type has seen many times before, Planetes makes an active effort in assuring that she goes through the proper character growth that comes with the drastic life change she decides for herself.
 But possibly the biggest draw to her as a character is seeing the gradual relationship form between her and Hachimaki.
-It was often tested by circumstances around them but was a strong one that paid off in the end.
+Often tested by circumstances around them, their relationship can be seen as a direct reflection of the narrative's twists and turns.

-The gradual development of the leads were also well paced and stayed constant with the progressive themes of the anime.
+The gradual development of the leads was also well paced and stayed constant with the progressive themes of the anime.
 It showed that anything worth striving for requires effort.
-It's a show that bastardizes complacency by demanding the characters to move forward.
-It can be an external goal like with our protagonist Hachi or an internal one like Ai's challenged conviction.
+It's a show that bastardizes complacency by having the characters move forward or be left behind by the changing times.
+Whether it be an external goal like with our protagonist Hachi or an internal one like Ai's challenged conviction, nothing was left to just stagnate.

-Planetes is a title that I feel deserves more exposure and hopefully this review would encourage a few others to give it a try.
-It's thematically well structured but never overly complicated, it's easy to watch but contains great social commentary, it wraps up everything nicely but the implications leaves you at awe thinking long before the credits roll.
-Now this title might not be for everyone but even the most jaded of viewers can find something in Planetes.
-The build up might be a little slow at times but when it gets going it's well worth the investment.
+Planetes is a title that demands more exposure than what it is currently getting and hopefully this review would encourage a few others to give it a try.
+It's thematically well-structured but never overly-complicated; it's easy to watch but contains great social commentary; it wraps everything up nicely but the implications leave you in awe, thinking long before the credits roll.
+The build up may seem a little slow to some and the constant shifting of character and narrative motion may not register well with those that like constant stasis, but if given the chance, this anime could be a crowd-pleaser like no other you've experienced before.

 Space, the final frontier, and what a frontier it is.
 Humans long ago looked up at the stars, and reached out to grasp them.
 From the words of Captain Kirk, "to boldly go where no man has gone before".